 Smoothies can be an incredibly easy way to get plenty of nutrients in your diet.
 Throw a bunch of fruits, veggies, and protein into a blender and enjoy sipping on a tasty and portable drink.

-But making a healthy smoothie can be a challenge.
+But making a healthy fruit and veggie smoothie can be a challenge.
 Without a good smoothie recipe, it’s hard to know what ingredients to use to get the right consistency and flavor.
 And it’s really easy (and tempting) to add sweeteners and other ingredients that make your smoothie a calorie and sugar bomb.

 Making a healthy and delicious smoothie shouldn’t be complicated!
 These smoothie recipes, created by Registered Dietitians, are a great place to start if you’re looking for smoothie inspiration.